Leibethra: History

+Archaeology

 Excavations

 The acropolis has been excavated only randomly, and the vast majority remains untouched.
 Excavated silver coins were predominantly of Macedonian origin, but coins from other parts of Greece have been unearthed as well.
 Also found were small clay vessels, large clay storage containers, fragments of metal work and arrow and spear tips.
 A weight of lead was found bearing the inscription ΛΕΙΒΗ (LEIBE).

 The acropolis was fortified by a wall.
 The north side wall was constructed of small stones, whereas the south side wall consists of large, stacked stone blocks.
 On the west side, the foundation of a tower was uncovered.
 The shape of other buildings vary and are irregularly built at narrow streets.
 The foundations have a remarkable depth and indicate a multi-story structure.
 The upper walls were made of bricks and the roofs were covered with tiles.
 Large clay storage pots (pithoi) where excavated from within the floor of the dwellings.

 The parts of the acropolis that had been unearthed so far are temporarily covered for their protection.
 Through a construction of metal baskets filled with stones, the hill was partially secured against further slipping.

 In the neighborhood (Voulkani, Vakoufika, Palaia Leptokarya and Skotina) graves were discovered from the Mycenaean period and from the Iron Age.
 They housed weapons, tools and clay vessels as burial objects.
 The finds are stored in the Archaeological Museum of Dion.

 The foundation of a former vineyard were cleared in the east-facing plain.
 Built in the middle of the 4th century BC, it was destroyed by a fire approximately at the beginning of the 3rd century BC.
 Fragments of a nearly 2,000-liter clay storage container are exhibited in the Archaeological Museum of Thessaloniki.